-- 6.1 The Competition will have the status of a RESTRICTED INTERNATIONAL Competition. - 6.2 The Competition is restricted by INVITATION ONLY. - 6.3 The Competition shall comprise the following: - a) Two free practice sessions - b) Two qualifying sessions - c) Two qualifying races - d) One main race - 6.4 There will be two free practice sessions of 80 minutes each
+- 6.1 The Competition will have the status of a RESTRICTED INTERNATIONAL Competition. - 6.2 The Competition is restricted by INVITATION ONLY. - 6.3 The Competition shall comprise the following: - a) Two practice sessions - b) One qualifying session - c) One Race - 6.4 There will be two practice sessions of 30 minutes each.